Common Small Business Challenges and How to Overcome Them

 3. Handling the budget is tricky

 There are projects and tasks that require small businesses to divide their resources.
 It is a real challenge to decide which ideas deserve to be executed.
 Some projects return higher profits than others, but how to keep track on their outcomes and future expenses?
 The best way to manage your project budget is through a resource management software solution that provides you with a complete overview of your company’s budget and expenses.
-Also, create a KPI tracking dashboard to have a complete overview of your business performance.
+Also, create a KPI dashboard to have a complete overview of your business performance.

 Before beginning a project, craft a strategy and estimate your expenses.
 You should take into account the time that will be spent on certain tasks as time is one of your small business’s most valuable resources.
-Calculating the approximate cost of projects helps you distribute budgets between projects and prioritize tasks with higher effectiveness that have lower cost.
+Calculating the approximate cost of projects helps you distribute budgets between projects and prioritize tasks with a higher effectiveness that have a lower cost.

 This article on Project Cost Management Done Right might become handy.